XKirby/en/species_compendium.md

 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }
-> > Sets of Technique Traits a character of that Species can include when they start designing a Technique, without affecting its cost.
+> > Sets of Technique Traits a character of that Species can include when they start designing an Innate Technique, without affecting its cost.
 > > Multiple instances of a Trait are listed as "Trait x2", "Trait x3", and so on.
 > > Each Technique can only benefit from one set of Tech Defaults without affecting its cost at a time.
-> > Each set of Tech Defaults is set apart by colour and by line.Each Trait in a set is set apart by commas.
+> > Each set of Tech Defaults is set apart by colour and by line, with multiple Traits in a set is set apart by commas.
 > >
 > > Example Tech 1
 > > *Example Tech 2, 2nd part of Tech 2*{: .alt-grey-line }